Rainbow Mountain, Peru

 A July 2017 article says that “the images displayed (on the social network) are leading to people boarding a plane to replicate the photo.”

-As you read this article, were you thinking about how many “likes” you would receive for a portrait with the solid rainbow behind it?
+As you read this article, were you thinking about how many “likes” you would receive for a portrait with a solid rainbow behind it?

-It is the second most visited tourist destination in Cusco after Machu Picchu.
-As its name suggests, it is a majestic mountain covered by colorful stripes that you would never expect to find on it.
-Visiting the 7 Colors Mountain will allow you to enjoy the breathtaking scenery, take a hike of unique beauty, meet local people, and learn a little about the fauna and flora.
-The 7 Colors Mountain or Vinicunca is a must-stop during your visit to the Imperial City.
+It is the second-most-visited tourist destination in Cusco after Machu Picchu.
+As its name suggests, it is a majestic mountain covered in colorful stripes you would never expect to find there.
+Visiting 7 Colors Mountain will allow you to enjoy breathtaking scenery, hike through unique beauty, meet local people, and learn a little about the fauna and flora.
+The 7 Colors Mountain, or Vinicunca, is a must-stop during your visit to the Imperial City.

 Rainbow Mountain Peru